 In today’s business world, the democratization of data is critical to building data literacy and overcoming the roadblocks that often prevent organizations from seeing tangible value from their data.
-This means it is increasingly important for business users who aren’t analysts to begin exploring the basics of data analysis and visualization.
+This means it's increasingly important for business users who aren’t analysts to begin exploring the basics of data analysis and visualization.

 Data visualization is the cornerstone of building data analytics capabilities for faster, more accurate decision-making and enhanced forecasting.
-If you are primarily a dashboard consumer rather than creator and frequent data analyst, this data visualization primer is for you.
+If you are primarily a dashboard consumer rather than creator and a frequent data analyst, this data visualization primer is for you.

 Right now, visualizations are such a powerful tool that there are a multitude of tools available.
 Tableau and Power BI are two of the top tools, as you can see from the word cloud below – but there are many more:

 Regardless of the tool chosen, our common goal is to help users understand and gain insights from the massive quantities of data available in our world today.

 Visualizations of data allow us to immediately interpret information in what’s called the “pre-attentive” stage.
 Pre-attentive processing refers to the body’s processing of sensory information – in this case, visual stimuli – that occurs before the conscious mind begins to pay attention.

 In other words, it’s your ability to interpret a visual faster than your conscious mind can focus on it, within a fraction of a second.
 This can create an immediate sense of recognition and understanding, which pulls the audience in to pay closer attention to the data and begin asking questions about what they’re seeing.

 Good visualizations don’t force you to read.
 Reading is attentive and requires focus.
 The goal is to immediately focus the audience’s attention on what’s important.
 Below are some examples of visuals that work well for this:

 In addition to fostering greater understanding of the data, when an organization embraces data visualization and begins building their data literacy, they can reap benefits like: